hedera-dev/hello-future-world-js/README.md

 As a tutorial reader:

-1. In a new browser tab or window copy paste: `https://gitpod.io/?autostart=false#` into the address bar - do not hit "Enter" or otherwise navigate yet!
-1. Copy the URL of the tutorial repo, and paste it in the address bar as well - now hit "Enter" to navigate to it
+1. Open the tutorial repo in Gitpod
+   - Option A: Click the large **Open in Gitpod** button at the top of the README of the tutorial repo
+   - Option B: Enter `https://gitpod.io/?autostart=false#` followed by the Github URL of the tutorial
      - e.g. if the tutorial repo is `https://github.com/my-username/my-new-tutorial`,
        the URL to navigate to would be `https://gitpod.io/?autostart=false#https://github.com/my-username/my-new-tutorial`
 1. Wait for the Gitpod spinner
 1. In the VS code terminal, you should see 3 terminals, `rpcrelay_pull`, `rpcrelay_run`, and `main`
 1. You do not need to use the `rpcrelay_pull` and `rpcrelay_run` terminals, let them run in the background